reiyi-lai/bookmark-x/README.md

 # Bookmark-X - Twitter Bookmark Organizer

-Bookmark-X helps you automatically organize your Twitter bookmarks into meaningful categories using ML-powered classification.
+Bookmark-X is a Chrome extension that helps you automatically organize your Twitter bookmarks into meaningful categories using ML-powered classification.

 ## Project Structure